-Edit "/etc/resolv.conf" to contain the cluster domain and nameserver.
-For example:
+Edit "/etc/resolv.conf" to contain the cluster domain and nameserver:

 '''

-search mycluster.com

-nameserver mn20
+search mycluster.com nameserver mn20

 '''

-Create xCAT network definitions for all the the cluster networks.
-(Your network and mask value need to be defined for makedns to be able to set up the correct ip range for the management node to serve.)
+Create xCAT network definitions for all the cluster networks.
+(Your network and mask value need to be defined for makedns to set up the correct ip range for the management node to serve.)